bigraph-toolkit-suite/bigraphs.bigraph-framework/README.md

 Currently, DOT is used in combination with GraphViz.
 Bigraphs can be exported as `*.png` and `*.jpg`.

+**Requirements**

+In order to use the functionality of the visualization module, the following tools must be installed on the machine:
+- Graphviz: `apt install -y graphviz`

 #### bigraph-converter

-Provides several mechanism to convert bigraphs into other representations.
+Provides several ways to convert bigraphs into other representations.
-For example, bigraphs to GXL (Graph Exchange Language), BigraphER and BigMC.
+For example, bigraphs to GraphML format, BigraphER's specification language or BigMC's term language.

 <!-- ### Reaction Graph / Transition System -->